dmorady1/whisperX/README.md

 You may also need to install ffmpeg, rust etc. Follow openAI instructions here https://github.com/openai/whisper#setup.

 ### Speaker Diarization
-To **enable Speaker Diarization**, include your Hugging Face access token (read) that you can generate from [Here](https://huggingface.co/settings/tokens) after the `--hf_token` argument and accept the user agreement for the following models: [Segmentation](https://huggingface.co/pyannote/segmentation-3.0) and [Speaker-Diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) (if you choose to use Speaker-Diarization 2.x, follow requirements [here](https://huggingface.co/pyannote/speaker-diarization) instead.)

 > **Note**<br>
-> As of Oct 11, 2023, there is a known issue regarding slow performance with pyannote/Speaker-Diarization-3.0 in whisperX.
-It is due to dependency conflicts between faster-whisper and pyannote-audio 3.0.0.
-Please see [this issue](https://github.com/m-bain/whisperX/issues/499) for more details and potential workarounds.

 <h2 align="left" id="example">Usage 💬 (command line)</h2>